scutcyr/dstc11-simmc2.1-scut-bds-lab/README.md

 | mt-bart-sys-attr |  |  |  |  | 0.38995 |

 ### teststd result
 The teststd result is provided in the [./results/teststd-result](./results/teststd-result).
+One subfolder corresponds to one model.